Sign In or Create an Account.

 But whether you’re splitting atoms or fusing them, the demand for clean power from data centers is coming in months and years, not decades.
 OpenAI chief executive Sam Altman reportedlytold the White House he wants to build 5-gigawatt data centers, which would take the equivalent of five large nuclear reactors to power.
 Even restarting an existing fission plant takes at least three years, while building a new one using existing typically takes around … well no one knows because there are no plans currently to do so.

-“People are not going to be patient” if new clean power can’t be developed quickly, Juliann Edwards, the founder and chief development officer of The Nuclear Company, told me this week.
+“People are not going to be patient” if new clean power can’t be developed quickly, Juliann Edwards, the chief development officer of The Nuclear Company, told me this week.
 “They're going to go build more gas plants.”

 Kathleen Barrón, the chief strategy officer at Constellation, the country’s leading nuclear energy providers, said during the panel hosted by Third Way that conversations about new nuclear are “starting to happen,” and that the most important part of that process is coming up with a reasonable cost estimate.
 “Once you know what it costs, you can figure out what contributions will be,” she said, referring to the nasty problem of how to split up the expense among various stakeholders, including the government.
 Barrón pointed out that the second reactor at Vogtle was almost a third cheaper than the first — meaning that maybe the nuclear industry has a chance of getting a handle on costs.
 In the meantime, owners of existing plants will be happy to reopen and expand what they can, picking up generous incentives all along the way.